digitalocean/k8s-adoption-journey/docs/01-getting-started/setup-docr.md

 !!! note
     Please note that DOCR creation can also be achieved from the [Digital Ocean Cloud Console](https://docs.digitalocean.com/products/container-registry/quickstart/).
+    Please note that this step should be configured for each new cluster you create in your DO account.

 ## Building and pushing docker images to DOCR